viktor-kth/devops-demo/scenario/PART_C.md

 terraform plan
 ```

 This command reads the `.tf` files and compares the desired state (config) with the real state (the running state & state file).
-It then outlines what will be created, changed and destoryed.
-The important part is that this command doesn't apply any of the changes it just scans and retunrs a **plan** of what will happen.
+It then outlines what will be created, changed and destroyed.
+The important part is that this command doesn't apply any of the changes it just scans and returns a **plan** of what will happen.

 ---